 Where is Jamaica?

 Located in the Caribbean, Jamaica is an island nation.
 It has a 1,022.00 km coastline.
-The country is not currently involved in any territory disputes.

 The capital city of Jamaica is Kingston.
 It became the capital city of the country in 1872.
 The city lies on the south-east coast of the island and is bordered by the Blue Mountains, Red Hills, Long Mountain, the Liguanea Plain, and Hope River.
 Kingston's population is 937,700, making it the largest city in the country.
 Tourist attractions in the capital include National Gallery of Jamaica, Shaare Shalom Synagogue, and University of the West Indies Museum.
 The capital city of Jamaica experiences a tropical climate due to its geographical location at the coast.
 Jamaica’s location in the hurricane belt of the Atlantic Ocean makes Kingston susceptible to hurricanes and storms.
 Moderate rainfall is experienced from May to November and dry periods are experienced from December to April.
 High temperatures range from 31°C in between June and November while lowest temperature is at 22°C in January and February.
 In comparison to other places, Kingston receives the least amount of rainfall and the most sunshine throughout the year.Read more on Jamaica's Capital

 Jamaica is a North American country covering 10,991.00 km2 of which 1.46% is water and 10,831.00 km2 is land.
 This makes it the 35th smallest country in the world and about half the size of New Jersey; slightly smaller than Connecticut.
 Its geographic coordinates are 18 15 N, 77 30 W and Kingston is the capital city.

 The name of the country is said to come from the native Taino word "haymaca" which means "Land of Wood and Water".